Vyral/charletta-wilson/_posts/2022-05-13-what-capeesh-consulting-did-for-charlene-and-rustann.md

 excerpt: 'Here’s what Charlene and Rustan’s experience has been like so far. '
 enclosure:
 pullquote: >-
-  They don’t have to create solutions because their team members do it themselves.
+  We don’t have to create solutions for everyone, they make solutions for themselves.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true